-If a third-cycle student so requests, the appointment may be a part-time post but amounting to no less than 50 per cent of a full-time post.
+If a third-cycle student so requests, the employment may be a part-time post but amounting to no less than 50 per cent of a full-time post.
 This means that the doctoral student can apply to have their full-time post converted into a part-time post, but it does not entitle the doctoral student to a leave of absence.
-A part-time post may involve a different social insurance coverage compared to a full-time
+A part-time post may involve a different social insurance coverage compared to a full-time post.
+The application for part-time employment is to be written on an approved form.
+The application should always be signed by both the supervisor and the head of department before it is submitted to the faculty secretary for third-cycle studies for a decision.